NEP89: Universal neuroevolution potential for inorganic and organic materials across 89 elements: Results

 Next, we demonstrate that fine-tuning the NEP89 model with only 104 additional configurations enables accurate prediction of the thermal conductivity of the monolayer \ce{MoS2}. \autoref{figure:finetune}h shows the evolution of the predicted thermal conductivity using the homogeneous nonequilibrium \gls{md} method \cite{fan2019Homogeneous} as a function of the number of fine-tuning steps.
 As the latter increases, the predicted thermal conductivity gradually rises and eventually converges to the reference values.
 Notably, after \num{10000} fine-tuning steps, the model yields thermal conductivity values that closely match those reported using a customized NEP potential \cite{jiang2025accurate} as well as the Boltzmann transport equation approach using force constants obtained via \gls{dft} calculations \cite{bao2022Bilateral, Gu2016Layer, Cepellotti2015Phonon}.

-Finally, we showcase the prediction of scattering experiments based on the workflow outlined in \cite{lindgren2025predicting} (see Methods for details), employing NEP89 and a fine-tuned version trained on \num{120} additional structures obtained via active learning.
+Finally, we showcase the prediction of scattering experiments using NEP89 and a fine-tuned version trained on \num{119} additional structures obtained via active learning.
 While the simulated spectrum from NEP89 is overall in qualitative agreement with experimental data \cite{lindgren2025predicting} (\autoref{figure:finetune}i), the peaks in the spectrum, which correspond to phonon modes, deviate from their experimental counterpart by about \qty{10}{\milli\electronvolt}.
 After fine-tuning, the predicted mode frequencies agree even better with the experimental spectrum, barring a general red shift of the broad feature at \qty{100}{\milli\electronvolt}, which can be attributed to the vdW-DF-cx exchange correlation functional used for the \gls{dft} calculations of the structures for fine-tuning.
 Moreover, the relative peak intensities are in better agreement with experiments as well.

+To assess the robustness of NEP89 under varied fine-tuning tasks, we performed three independent runs with different random seeds across four representative systems (see \sautoref{fig:Fine_tuned_test}).
+The resulting predictions remain highly consistent, indicating the stability and reliability of the fine-tuning scheme.